sarahliang-source/Goober-Eats/README.md

 # Goober-Eats
-Generates turn-by-turn commands for food delivery in the LA area.
+Generates efficient turn-by-turn commands for food delivery requests in the LA area.